 Skins are folders that contain a library of icons and two files that dictate how to style your panel.
 HP comes with two fully tested skins: skin-housepanel and skin-modern.
 The default skin is “skin-housepanel” that provides a colorful look reminiscent of Windows-98 GUI’s.
-The “skin-modern” skin has a cleaner monochrome look and feel the somewhat mimicks the look and feel of other popular dashboards for smart home systems.
+The “skin-modern” skin has a cleaner monochrome look and feel that somewhat mimicks the look and feel of other popular dashboards for smart home systems.
 All example pages shown in other sections use the “skin-housepanel” default skin.
-The following screen shot is what the main page looks like if you adopt the “skin-modern” skin.

 To change skins, go into the Options page (bottom left tab) and change the name in the Skin-Folder field, scroll to the bottom and select “Save”.
 The folder must exist for this to work.